aditya432-aiml/aditya432-aiml/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hello World 👋, I am Aditya Bhagwat
-- I am a Front End Developer,Python Developer and Data Science enthusiast.
-- Currently an AIML undergrad.
+I am a skilled Front End Developer with a passion for crafting engaging user experiences.
+My expertise extends to Python development and I am an avid enthusiast of Data Science.
+Currently, I am pursuing my undergraduate studies in Artificial Intelligence and Machine Learning (AIML), constantly immersing myself in the ever-evolving world of technology.
+My goal is to leverage my diverse skill set to create innovative solutions that bridge the gap between cutting-edge technology and user-centric design.

 ## Tech Stack